Certificación del modelo de prevención de delitos y evaluación de tercero independiente (Ley 20.393), Anguita Osorio

 Frequently asked questions

 It is not mandatory.
-Law 20.393 does not require certification, but recognizes it as a way to evidence effective implementation of the model.
-In practice, companies facing significant regulatory exposure, operating in regulated sectors or participating in public procurement tend to certify in order to reduce reputational risk and reinforce defense in possible indictments.
+Law 20.393 does not require it, but contemplates it as a way to evidence effective implementation of the model.
+In practice, companies facing significant regulatory exposure, operating in regulated sectors or participating in public procurement use it to reinforce their defense in possible indictments.

 The evaluation covers four axes: autonomy and resources of the prevention officer; consistency between the documented model and effective operations; coverage of the model against the applicable predicate-offense catalogue (including those incorporated by Law 21.595); and traceability of monitoring, training and reporting channels.